Can You Make Your Own Freeze Dryer Door Pad or Pillow?

 Just like clothes, they will deteriorate if handled too roughly in the washer, so I’d only wash my door pads by hand.
 Doing this can prolong the life of my door pad.

-Usually, we just spot-wash our door pad with a damp rag as needed.
+Usually, we spot-wash our door pad with a damp rag as needed.
 We’ve never immersed it in water to spring clean it.
 And it works great!

 Can I Use My Freeze Dryer Without the Pad or Pillow?

 Freeze dryers can be used with or without a door pad.
 Skipping a door pad means food being freeze-dried is visible, which can make spotting issues easier, but the load will take longer.
-Using a door pad means not being able to see the food, but shorter load times due to increased insulation.
+Using a door pad means not being able to see the food but shorter load times due to increased insulation.

-However, not using a pad or pillow would mean that the area isn’t fully insulated.
+However, not using a pad or pillow would mean the area isn’t fully insulated.
 This could result in a longer waiting time for your food to be appropriately freeze-dried.
 Also, the transfer of heat still happens without the pad, albeit at a slower rate.

 It is also recommended to use a freeze-dryer pillow if you live in an area with high humidity.
 This is because moisture will cause condensation to happen in your freeze-dryer.
-To prevent the moisture from forming, you can use an insulated pad.
+To prevent moisture from forming, you can use an insulated pad.

-Using the freeze dryer without the pad also increases the chances of ice forming at the door gasket.
+Using the freeze dryer without the pad increases the chances of ice forming at the door gasket.

-So is it totally required?
+So is it required?
 No. Is it something you should get?
 I think it’s a great piece of equipment to have and use.
 We use ours with every load.

 Resources